-Young Polish workers hitting the job market for the first time should forget banking and look to the IT industry to boost their wage packet, new research has found.
+Young Polish workers hitting the job market for the first time should forget banking and look to the IT industry to boost the numbers on their paystub, new research has found.

 According to a report by Krakow-based labour market analysis firm Sedlak&Sedlak published earlier this month, the average wage (that is, the median) for workers getting their first job in Polish IT sector is 3300 zlotys (€790) per month.
 That’s the highest of any industry in Poland, surpassing wages for sectors like heavy industry and banking – second and third placed industries respectively – with wages of around 3000 zlotys (€722).